Calamansi: Indonesia

 The fruit is used in local recipes in northern Indonesia, especially around the North Sulawesi region.
 Fish are spritzed and marinated with the juice prior to cooking to eliminate the "fishy" smell.
 Kuah asam ("sour soup") is a regional clear fish broth made with calamansi juice.

+Malaysia and Singapore

+In Malaysia and Singapore the fruit, known in Malay as limau kasturi and in Malaysian and Singaporean English as "small lime", can be found paired with dishes at hawker centers and restaurants.
+It serves as a way to balance, often rich, dishes like noodles and stews.
+The plant is also sold as an ornamental.

 Florida

 In Florida, the fruit is used in its fully ripe form with a more mature flavor profile than the unripe version.
 Tasters note elements of apricot, tangerine, lemon, pineapple, and guava.
 The peel is so thin that each fruit must be hand snipped from the tree to avoid tearing.
 The entire fruit minus the stems and seeds can be used.
 It is hand processed and pureed or juiced and used in various products such as calamondin cake, coulis, marmalade, and jam.
 The peels can be dehydrated and used as a gourmet flavoring with salt and sugar.
 The fruit was popular with Florida cooks in cake form from the 1920s to the 1950s.

 Floridians who have a calamansi in the yard often use the juice in a summer variation of lemonade or limeade, as mentioned above, and, left a bit sour, it cuts thirst with the distinctive flavor; also it can be used on fish and seafood, or wherever any other sour citrus would be used.